Friends of Lanark Highlands

 • Crushing, washing, and screening plants with recycling of imported construction waste and asphalt

-• Up to 1000 gravel trucks coming and going daily on the Highland Line, and continuing through Lanark Village to points east and south
+• A truck every 2 minutes on the Highland Line, and continuing through Lanark Village to points east and south

 • The technical reports Cavanagh has submitted leave many unanswered questions about: traffic and roads; acoustics; the dark night sky; the impact on springs, aquifers, and wells; the impact on wetlands; loss of habitat and threat to species at risk; pre-contact archaeology; air quality;human health; property values; resource allocation; potential release of on-site uranium; climate change